 For example, never refer to your black-tie jacket as a DJ – (short for dinner jacket).

-And please don’t make jokes about your dinner jacket having excellent music taste.
+And please don’t make jokes about your dinner jacket having an excellent musical taste.

 Remember that it is a formal event, and a certain amount of formal behavior is required.

-Don’t get drunk, stretch over the table, should expletives, or throw food on the floor just because you’re wearing a black-tie outfit.
+Don’t get drunk, stretch over the table, shout expletives, or throw food on the floor just because you’re wearing a black-tie outfit.
 Don’t be arrogant; smile and be kind.

 At the same time, Sathnam Sanghera from the Times argues that: